Bookmark saved

 He was in a coffin.

 The panic intensified.
 Heart racing.
-Breathing faster.
-Using up oxygen that might already be limited.
+Breathing faster, each gasp using up oxygen that might already be limited.
 The smell grew stronger with each desperate breath—cedar and myrrh and something underneath that might have been natron, the mineral salt Egyptians used to dry their dead.
+The smell coated his tongue until he could taste the centuries, taste the preservation chemicals that had been poured over wrapped corpses in this very chamber.

 Buried alive.
 Sealed in darkness.
 Left to suffocate.